simon-ritchie/apysc/docs_src/source/animation_parallel.md

 You can use this interface with the `animation_parallel` method.
 The `animations` list argument requires any animation settings.

-The following example will set the simultaneous animations of the x, fill alpha, fill color, and line thickness.
+The following example sets the simultaneous animations of the x, fill alpha, fill color, and line thickness.

 ```py
 # runnable